Best Soundbar in 2015: 10 best soundbars for your TV

 So what is a TV soundbar?
 It’s essentially a slim speaker system that can sit below or near your TV.
 The technology packed inside can deliver a surround sound experience without the annoying clutter that comes with having 5.1 surround sound speakers dotted around the room.

 Most soundbars are 2.1 channel sound setups.
 That means you’ll get two speakers and a separate subwoofer.
 There are of course a few exceptions that bundle subwoofer and speakers all into one device.

 Beyond hooking it up to a TV, soundbars can offer Wi-Fi and Bluetooth connectivity to stream content from smartphones, tablets and computers.
 Physical connections can include USB ports to plug in external hard drives, HDMI inputs and outputs to support Full HD and 3D TV playback.

-There’s plenty out there to choose from and we want to help you find which soundbar is right for you.
+There are plenty of excellent models out there to choose from and we want to help you find the soundbar that's best for you.
 So if space is at a premium, and you're ready to break free from snaking cables, read on.